2023: APC kicks against deployment of BVAS, IReV

-This was as the electoral umpire insisted there was no going back on the deployment of the technology.
+This was as the electoral umpire insisted there is no going back on the deployment of the technology.

 There had been allegations that the ruling party was sponsoring moves to oust the INEC Chairman because of his insistence to deploy greater technology to enhance the electoral process.